codefuse-ai/FasterTransformer4CodeFuse/README.md

        -model_name gptneox
 ```

-You can use `examples/pytorch/codefuse/quant_and_save.py` script to convert fp16 or fp32 FasterTransformer checkpoint files to int8 files and scales, getting faster model load speed and smaller checkpoint files.
+You can use `examples/pytorch/codefuse/quant_and_save.py` script to convert fp16 or fp32 FasterTransformer checkpoint files to int8 files and scales, getting higher model load speed and smaller checkpoint files.
 ```
 export MODEL_NAME=codefuse
 export TENSOR_PARA_SIZE=2